fanzhanglab/SCRNA-GWAS-Benchmarking/analysis/README.md

 Gene comparison analysis:
 * File: Gene_analysis_scGWASscDRS.ipynb
 * Purpose of Analysis: Assess how significant scGWAS gene modules and MAGMA genes correlate to scDRS disease scores
-* Associated Figures: Supplemental Figure 2, Figure 3, Supplemental Figure 3
+* Associated Figures: Figure 3, Supplemental Figures 2 & 3

 Assessing MERTK+ pathway genes & NK-8 scGWAS gene expression:
 * File: MERTK+_NK_geneanalysis.ipynb
 * Purpose of Analysis: See if the MERTK+ clusters were not identified by scGWAS as having significant gene modules since the significant genes are not found in pathways according to the scGWAS pathway modules file.
 Also, investigate why scGWAS called NK-8 as having many significant gene modules despite scDRS not calling it as significant.
-* Associated Figures: Supplementary Table 4
+* Associated Figures: Supplemental Figure 4, Supplementary Table 4

 ### Other
 scDRS Heterogeneity:
 * File: SCDRS_heterogeneity.ipynb
 * Purpose of Analysis: See how scDRS disease heterogeneity scores relate to annotated heterogeneity (large scale cell types vs annoated nuanced cell clusters) and potential confounding factors (number of cells & cell type)
-* Associated Figurees: Supplemental Figures 4 & 5
+* Associated Figurees: Supplemental Figures 5, 6, & 7
 -----------------------------------------------------------------------
-## Distinguishing pathological cell clusters across similar diseases
+## Distinguishing pathological cell clusters across similar diseases (OB_Dist_path)
-* Folder: 0B_Dist_path

 Cell Type significance analysis (AS vs RA):
 * File: Compare_AS_RA.ipynb
 * Purpose of Analysis: Compare scDRS results for AS and RA to see if different significant pathological cell types can distinguish the two.
 Check results are consistent with different MAGMA window sizes.
-* Associated Figures: Figure 4, Supplemental Figure 6
+* Associated Figures: Figure 4, Supplemental Figure 8

 Cell Type significance analysis (CD vs UC):
 * File: Compare_UC_CD.ipynb
 * Purpose of Analysis: Compare scDRS results for CD and UC to see if different significant pathological cell types can distinguish the two.
 Check results are consistent with different MAGMA window sizes.
-* Associated Figures: Figure 4, Supplemental Figure 7
+* Associated Figures: Figure 4, Supplemental Figure 9
 -----------------------------------------------------------------------
-## Impact of preprocessing steps
+## Impact of preprocessing steps (OC_Preproc)
 MAGMA window comparison:
-* File:
+* File: MAGMA_Window.ipynb
 * Purpose of Analysis: See if scDRS results for RA are consistent across the most commonly used MAGMA window sizes.
-* Associated Figures: Figure 5, Supplementary Figure 6
+* Associated Figures: Figure 5, Supplemental Figure 10

 GWAS Power:
 * File: